Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Missing tax returns create significant problems for modification applications.
 Some servicers have alternatives, but the options are limited and depend on the program.
 A professional can advise on what is available in this specific situation.

-Why DIY Applications Fail for Self-Employed Borrowers
+Why self-filed Applications Fail for Self-Employed Borrowers

-The failure rate for DIY self-employed modification applications is higher than for W-2 borrowers because there are more ways for the documentation to go wrong.
+The failure rate for self-filed self-employed modification applications is higher than for W-2 borrowers because there are more ways for the documentation to go wrong.
 An incorrectly prepared P&L that does not reconcile with the bank statements will produce an immediate return.
 A hardship letter that does not clearly map the business disruption to the mortgage delinquency will produce a denial.
 An income calculation that does not match the servicer's formula will produce a suboptimal modification offer even if the application is technically approved.

-Self-employed homeowners who attempt this process without professional help are not just navigating a complex process alone — they are competing against a system that defaults to denial when documentation is unclear or incomplete.
+Self-employed homeowners who attempt this process without expert help are not just navigating a complex process alone — they are competing against a system that defaults to denial when documentation is unclear or incomplete.

 Homeowners who get help early have the best outcomes